suzirubi/rubino-rental/README.md

 This application uses a database tool called Firebase to store and manage its data.
 Firebase is a cloud services provider that offers real time databases.
 It constantly updates and syncs whenever the data changes.

 To utilize this functionality (necessary for editing, creating or destroying a post) please create a file in the src/app folder and name it api-keys.ts.
-The copy and paste the code below to access the database.
+Then copy and paste the code below to access the database.

 ```````````````````